adeyemijohn/nodeandexpressjs/_posts/blog/2015-03-01-Principles-of-online-graphic-formats.md

 > If you zoom into any image on your monitor, eventually you'll notice that it is built out of a grid of pixels.
 Even colors that appear to be the same are actually slight variations of the same color.

-The depth in a bitmap refers to the amount of information required to describe each pixel which determines the number of colors that each pixel can have.
+The depth in a bitmap refers to the amount of information required to describe each pixel, which determines the number of colors that each pixel can have.
 Practically, this means how many bits we use to describe the color in each pixel.
 A bit is the single unit of information that a computer can store and it is stored as either a 1 or a 0.
-Practically to represent black you can use 0, which means the pixel on the screen is on and a 1 would mean that the pixel is on and therefore white.
+Practically, to represent black you can use 0, which means the pixel on the screen is on and a 1 would mean that the pixel is off and therefore white.

 ![BW Image](http://i.imgur.com/xgiVLiv.png)

 > In a black and white image like this, the pixels can be stored as single bits (1's or 0's) of data.

 The more bits you put together, the more information you can store.
 If you only use 1-bit to store information about pixels, you can only represent two colors (black and white or off and on).
 If you add more bits, you can represent more colors.
-If, for example you have two bits, you can represent 4 colors (2 to the 2nd power), with 8-bits, you can represent 256 colors (2 to the 8th power) and so on and so forth.
+If, for example, you have two bits, you can represent 4 colors (2 to the 2nd power), with 8-bits, you can represent 256 colors (2 to the 8th power) and so on and so forth.

 | Size    | Name    | Colors |
 |---------|---------|--------|